VMFA-214 conduct a Relief and Appointment Ceremony

-U.S. Marine Corps Lt.
-Col. Robert F. Guyette, commanding officer, shakes the hand of Sgt.
+U.S. Marine Corps Sgt.
 Maj.
-Nicole L. Brooks, old sergeant major, both with Marine Fighter Attack Squadron (VMFA) 214, 3rd Marine Aircraft Wing, during VMFA-214’s Relief and Appointment ceremony at Marine Corps Air Station Yuma, Arizona, April 19, 2024.
-Brooks retired after 20 years of service in the Marine Corps.
+Nicole L. Brooks, center, old sergeant major surrenders the sword of office to Lt.
+Col. Robert F. Guyette, right, commanding officer, both with Marine Fighter Attack Squadron (VMFA) 214, 3rd Marine Aircraft Wing, during VMFA-214’s Relief and Appointment ceremony at Marine Corps Air Station Yuma, Arizona, April 19, 2024.
+Brooks's personal awards include the Defense Meritorious Service Medal, Meritorious Service Medal, Navy and Marine Corps Commendation Medal (3 gold stars in lieu of 4th award), and Navy and Marine Corps Achievement Medal.
 (U.S. Marine Corps photo by Cpl.
 Jade K. Venegas)

 |Date Taken: